N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Can we Go for the web front-end
 - [ ] Language Parsers
 - [ ] Convert Repository type, etc into github ones if needed
+- [ ] How do we deal with abuse msgs, and rate limiting

 [1]: https://github.com/eth0izzle/shhgit/blob/master/core/github.go#L91
 [2]: https://pkg.go.dev/github.com/go-git/go-git/v5?tab=doc#example-Clone